alxhoff/C-code-snippets/rpi_module/README.md

 sudo cp arch/arm/boot/dts/*.dtb /mnt/rpi_boot/
 sudo cp arch/arm/boot/dts/overlays/*.dtb /mnt/rpi_boot/overlays
 ```

+similarly you can copy the kernel over to have a different file name, allowing you to have multiple kernels on your deivce.
+You will just need to specify in `/boot/config.txt`, by adding a line like `kernel=my_kernel.img`.

 ### Modules

 Modules need to be installed from the kernel build directory, find using `find . -name "*.ko"`, to the modules directory on the root partition of the SD card, specifically `/lib/modules/${KERNEL_VERSION}`.